towolf/towolf.github.com/docs/PsychDocumentation/ConserveVRAMSettings.markdown

 only supported on NVidia gpu's anymore, scheduled for removal in a future OSX version \(marked as deprecated in Apple developer documentation\!\), always slightly broken and more noisy, imprecise and higher overhead than our own implementation.
-At least on OSX 10.8 with GeForce\-600 gpu's, the OSX implementation is completely broken for anything but analog VGA CRT displays, ie., it delivers bogus results for any kind of internal or external digital lcd flat panel\!
+At least on OSX 10.8 with GeForce-600 gpu's, the OSX implementation is completely broken for anything but analog VGA CRT displays, ie., it delivers bogus results for any kind of internal or external digital lcd flat panel\!

-\-\-\> It's always better to update your graphics drivers with fixed versions or buy proper hardware than using these workarounds.
-They are meant as a last ressort, e.g., if you need to get something going quickly or can't get access to bug\-fixed drivers.
+--\> It's always better to update your graphics drivers with fixed versions or buy proper hardware than using these workarounds.
+They are meant as a last ressort, e.g., if you need to get something going quickly or can't get access to bug-fixed drivers.